OmarMiniesy/Notes/Security/Tools/SQLMap.md

 > To bypass this defense that makes it hard for automated tools to attack websites, the `--csrf-token` flag is passed.

-SQLmap tries to parse the target response and obtain a new token so that it can be used in the next request.
-Even if `--csrf-token` flag isn't present but one of the parameters or data being passed has a CSRF token, SQLmap will prompt the user to update this token for the remaining requests.
+`SQLmap` tries to parse the target response and obtain a new token so that it can be used in the next request.
+Even if `--csrf-token` flag isn't present but one of the parameters or data being passed has a CSRF token, `SQLmap` will prompt the user to update this token for the remaining requests.

 ##### Bypassing Unique Value Requirements

-> Some parameters need unique values in parameters.
+- Some parameters need unique values in parameters.
 To achieve this so that each request sent has a different value for the parameter, the `--randomize` flag is used with the name of the parameter that should be randomized.
 ```bash
 sqlmap -u "/url?param1=13" --randomize=param1
 ```

 ##### Calculated Parameters

-> Some parameters that get passed are a result of some modification or calculation.
-Thi can be achieved by using the `--eval` flag and writing python code that calculates this parameter.
+- Some parameters that get passed are a result of some modification or calculation.
+This can be achieved by using the `--eval` flag and writing python code that calculates this parameter.
 ```bash
 sqlmap -u "/url?p1=1&p2=2" --eval="p2=p1+1"
 ```